ISTE-VESIT-ORG/BakerStreet-2020/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-First of all you will need a database of your own which should be created in MongoDB Atlas , I created out cloud-database so that handling of data can be done in JSON format and high secuirity of database.
+First of all you will need a database of your own which should be created in MongoDB Atlas, we created cloud-database so that handling of data can be done in JSON format and for higher secuirity.

 Create a free cluster in MongoDB Atlas with your account, configure all stuff like network access, database access, and create a database with collection by following structure: